Updated March, 2022

 • Carryover - The quantity of a commodity remaining at the end of marketing year.

-• Free supply - The amount of grain available to the market.
-It excludes government held grain.
+• Free supply - The amount of a crop available to the market.
+It excludes government held crops.

 • Pipeline stocks - The minimum quantity of a commodity needed to carry on the normal processing and marketing operations.
 Tends to be relatively constant from year to year.